 Illegal immigrant

 Citizenship Amendment Act of 2003 limited this aspect by requiring that a parent can not be an illegal immigrant.
 2003 Amendment also asked the Indian government to build a national register of citizens.
-The amendment in 2019 has provided an easier path to Nationality for persecuted minorities selected or Hindus, Sikhs, Buddhists, Jains, Parsis, and Christians neighboring Muslim-majority countries Bangladesh, Pakistan, and Afghanistan are entered India before December 2014.
+The 2019 amendment creates a simplified path to Indian nationality for specific persecuted minorities.
+The law specifically includes Hindus, Sikhs, Buddhists, Jains, Parsis, and Christians from neighboring countries.
+These individuals must have entered India before December 2014.
+The amendment focuses on refugees from three Muslim-majority nations: Bangladesh, Pakistan, and Afghanistan.

 Passport Act